intel/opencl-intercept-layer/docs/chrome_tracing.md

   `DevicePerformanceTiming` is enabled.
 * `ChromePerformanceTimingInStages`: This is a further control that sits on top of `ChromePerformanceTiming`(it does nothing when this flag is not on).
-When it is on it splits up the events into "Queued", "Submitted", and "Execution" stages, and reorders the calls approximately by start time.
+When it is on, it splits up the events into "Queued", "Submitted", and "Execution" stages, and reorders the calls approximately by start time.
+* `ChromePerformanceTimingPerKernel`: This is a further control that sits on top of `ChromePerformanceTiming`(it does nothing when this flag is not on).
+When it is on, it organizes the performance information placed in the JSON file on a per kernel name basis.
+It can be combined with the `ChromePerformanceTimingInStages` control for information about event stages.

 ## Collecting Chrome Tracing Data